Montana-Media-Arts/SEAChange/modules/day-1/_posts/2017-01-10-conclusions.md

 # Conclusions

-That is it for Week 1.
-I hope you are excited about this course and everything we are going to learn this semester.
+This is it for day 1.
+I hope you enjoy the rest of the week!